 For the past 2 years I have been training for Reader Ministry, which is a nationally recognised form of lay ministry within the Anglican church.

 Both my Christian belief and my experience of working with people in many different situations have taught me that every person has value, and we all have the ability to make positive changes in our lives.
-The role as chaplain will allow me to combine my experience as a qualified and experienced community worker with my ministerial skills, and I am very much looking forward to this new challenge.
+This role as chaplain allows me to combine my experience as a qualified and experienced community worker with my ministerial skills, and I am very excited to be part of GMCC.

 I started volunteering at GMCC about 8 years ago by spending time in the café to welcome any new visitors.
 Over time this developed into a befriending and mentoring role particularly with men I had met whilst leading Bible study groups in HMP Manchester.
-I then spent twelve months working as the Chaplain here at GMCC before also taking on the role of manager.
 In many ways this is a particularly challenging time but it is also a great privilege to be involved with people who have decided they want to make a fresh start in life and have reached out for help.
 It is a great blessing to see some of those who came to us for help now helping others and playing a crucial role in making sure the same opportunity is on offer for those ready to begin again.

 I first came to GMCC as a client for support (after meeting Marlene in HMP Manchester) which really benefited me and helped me to get where I am now.
 I started at GMCC as a Volunteer in September 13 helping out in the Café and with their accounts one day a week, gradually building up to 3 days a week working in the office.
 When GMCC was awarded funding from the Big Lottery Fund and WEA (ESF Grants), I was employed from June 2014.